leoloso/graphql-by-pop.com/docs/architecture/manipulating-field-resolution-order.md

 ![Repeated types in iterations](/images/dataloading-engine-repeated-type-iterations.png "Repeated types in iterations")

-Let's see how this plays out for executing `@export` in a single query (if splitting the operation into several queries, then `@export` already works out-of-the-box).
+Let's see how this plays out for executing `@export` in a single query.
 For our first attempt, we create the query as we would normally do, without thinking about the execution order of the fields:

 ```graphql
 query GetPostsAuthorNames($_authorName: String = "") {